Siamcreed/project-4/README.md

 Challenges

 # Wins
-I got the authentication working and full CRUD working on the Driver model
+I got the authentication working and full CRUD working on the Driver model.
+And I got the pages working well and looking good.

 # Bugs
 Sometimes when deleting the app will not delete the driver.
 And sometimes the app only displays the drivers first name.